We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Kidney disease caused by diabetes or hypertension

 Most cases of chronic kidney disease are caused by diabetes or hypertension.
 Chronic kidney disease occurs in stages.
 The progression of chronic kidney disease can lead to kidney failure.
-Kidney failure happens when your kidney function drops below 15 percent of normal.
+Kidney failure happens when your kidney function drops below

 Your kidneys are responsible for filtering waste and extra fluid out of your body.
 When the kidneys don’t work properly, waste products build up and disrupt the delicate balance of salt and minerals in your bloodstream.
 Because the kidneys are primarily responsible for producing urine, changes in the function of the kidneys can change the way your urine looks or smells.

 Symptoms of kidney failure can include: